zulip/zulip/docs/production/upgrade-or-modify.md

 (E.g. 2.1.5); we support these stable release branches as though they were a published release.

-The `master` branch contains changes planned for the next major release (E.g. 3.0); see our documentation on [running master](#upgrading-to-master) before upgrading to it.
+The `main` branch contains changes planned for the next major release (E.g. 3.0); see our documentation on [running main](#upgrading-to-main) before upgrading to it.

 By default, this uses the main upstream Zulip server repository, but you can configure any other Git repository by adding a section like